sreym/ios_sdk/spark_sdk/README.md

 TODO
 ```

-- Configure your extension properties with corresponding category (it is basically a route that defines which notifications to apply it to) and original content size ratio (notification size gets resized automatically based on video ratio, but we assume 16:9 to avoid redundant transformation on initial show).
+- Configure your extension properties with the following properties:
 Goto Info.plist > NSExtension > NSExtensionAttributes and change its attributes according to:\
--- UNNotificationExtensionCategory = "spark-preview"\
+**-- UNNotificationExtensionCategory = "spark-preview"**\
+it is basically a route that defines which notifications should this extension be applied to)\
--- UNNotificationExtensionInitialContentSizeRadio = 0.5625
+**-- UNNotificationExtensionInitialContentSizeRadio = 0.5625**\
+notification size gets resized automatically based on video ratio, but we assume 16:9 to avoid redundant transformation on initial show

 - Link NotificationContentExtension target against Spark library\
 Using CocoaPods:\